Clifton, Greater Manchester

-Clifton is a suburb of Swinton in the City of Salford in Greater Manchester, England.
+Clifton is a suburb of Swinton, in the Salford district, in Greater Manchester, England.
 It lies along the edge of Irwell Valley in the north of the City of Salford.
 Historically in Lancashire, it was a centre for coal mining, and once formed part of the Municipal Borough of Swinton and Pendlebury.

 History

 Clifton is derived from the Old English clif and tun, and means the "settlement near a cliff, slope or riverbank".

 Clifton was mentioned in the Pipe Roll of 1183–84.

 Coal mining

 Clifton Hall Colliery was west of Lumns Lane, on the site now occupied by a domestic refuse and recycling site run by the Greater Manchester Waste Disposal Authority.
 The colliery was operating by 1820, and its tramway is shown on a parliamentary plan from 1830 and an 1845 map.
 It closed in 1929.

 On 18 June 1885, an underground explosion at the colliery killed 178 men and boys.
 The inquest and the official report concluded that explosion was caused by firedamp igniting on contact with a candle.
 Blacksmith George Hindley (aged 16) and fireman George Higson, were part of a band of men who descended into the mine immediately after the explosion.
 They received an Albert Medal (2nd class) in recognition of their heroism.

 Wet Earth Colliery in Clifton closed in 1928; its remains can still be seen in Clifton Country Park, close to the River Irwell and the Manchester-Preston railway line near the bottom of Clifton House Road, which runs uphill from the Irwell Valley to its junction with the A666 Manchester Road, opposite Clifton Cricket Ground.